baphometenreal/kyrgyzminecraft/README.md

 9. Go out of "Resource packs" and click "Languages"
 10. Scroll down until you see "Кыргыз тили" and double click it
 11. The game may freeze for a few moments, and if everything worked you should be able to see the game in Kyrgyz!
+## Will you backport to versions before 1.20?
+Yes, I eventually will, but i want to finish the translation for the current versions first.